zio/zio/docs/datatypes/concurrency/index.md

 1. **Lock-Based** — In the locking model, the general primitives for synchronization are ـlocksـ, that control access to critical sections.
 When a thread wants to modify the critical section, it acquires the lock and says I'm the only thread that is allowed to modify the state right now, after it's work finished it unlocks the critical section and says I'm done, all other threads can modify this memory section.

-2. **Lock-Free** — Non-blocking algorithms usually use hardware-intrinsic atomic operations like `compare-and-swap` (CAS), without using any locks.
+2. **Non-blocking** — Non-blocking algorithms usually use hardware-intrinsic atomic operations like `compare-and-swap` (CAS), without using any locks.
 This method follows an optimistic design with a transactional memory mechanism to roll back in conflict situations.

 ## Implication of Locking Mechanism